 When will it be implemented?

-It is slated to roll out sometime in 2024, with an exact date still unclear.
+It is slated to roll out in 2025, with an exact date still unclear.

 What is the application process?